cfsimplicity/spreadsheet-cfml/README.md

-# Spreadsheet library for Lucee
+# Spreadsheet library for Lucee (and Adobe ColdFusion)

 Originally adapted from the https://github.com/teamcfadvance/cfspreadsheet-railo extension, this is a standalone library for reading, creating and formatting spreadsheets in [Lucee Server](http://lucee.org/) which does not require installation as an extension.
+It can also be used with Adobe ColdFusion.

 ## Rationale